-Alzheimer’s Disease is the 6th leading cause of death in the U.S. with approximately 5 million Americans currently living with this devastating disease.
-The financial burden of Alzheimer’s is astounding, costing our nation roughly $259 billion in 2017.
+Alzheimer’s Disease is the 6th leading cause of death in the U.S. with approximately 5.7 million Americans currently living with this devastating disease.
+The financial burden of Alzheimer’s and Dementia is astounding.
+It will cost our nation roughly $277 billion in 2018.

 Alzheimer’s and Infection

 In examining the correlation between intracellular infection and Alzheimer’s, it is important to note that the research below pertains largely to Late-Onset Alzheimer’s Disease (LOAD), not the condition linked to APOE ε4 allele on human chromosome 19 (Familial Alzheimer’s Disease).
 The etiology of LOAD does not appear to necessarily arise from the expression of that gene.
 Evidence provided below indicates that there is ample proof to suggest a correlation between Chlamydia pneuomoniae (the predominant intracellular pathogen identified) and the onset of LOAD in certain patients.
 Perhaps the most compelling clue is the olfactory pathway which C. pneumoniae uses to enter the CNS.
 Damage to olfactory bulbs is present early in the disease as elucidated by Dr. Balin, his colleagues and other researchers.
 C. pneumoniae genetic material was found in these bulbs in post-autopsy LOAD samples.
 To quote Dr. Balin “These findings bring into question how specific infection(s), inflammation, and/or damage of the olfactory bulbs could lead to damage in deeper cortical and limbic structures, thereby resulting in symptoms of LOAD”(JAD, 2008)“.